MicrosoftDocs/visualstudio-docs/docs/extensibility/internals/wizards.md

 - [Extending Projects](../../extensibility/extending-projects.md)

- Describes how to use [!INCLUDE[vsprvs](../../code-quality/includes/vsprvs_md.md)] projects and solutions to organize code files and resource files, and how to implement source control.
+ Describes how to use Visual Studio projects and solutions to organize code files and resource files, and how to implement source control.